 Carole picked up the tube, which seemed to be mildly vibrating, in that odd way that things feel after one has passed out in high-end couture.
 Squinting, she flipped the tube over and perused the fine print that no one ever really reads, regardless of vodka intake.
 Our stupid lawyers are making us include this stupid warning that the combination of apricot kernels and minced habanero peppers can cause some people to believe they are world-famous concert pianists and compel them to give an impromptu performance in their living room whilst wearing heavy-ass couture.

 Carole breathed a sigh of relief (life is so much easier when you can blame your inappropriate behavior on chemistry rather than personal choices), promptly threw the tube in her exquisitely-bejeweled trashcan, and went back to bed.
 Unfortunately, she had not bothered to read the rest of the warning.
-And in certain cases, people who have been swilling vodka for no respectable reason might have additional visions concerning deceased authors coming back to life.
+And in certain cases, people who use our product whilst swilling vodka for no respectable reason might have additional visions concerning deceased authors coming back to life.
 Perhaps we should not have used so many environmentally-hazardous chemicals in our skin-care products just because legislative loopholes allow us to do so.

 Three minutes later, the Virginia Woolf tome on Carole’s nightstand spread itself wide and began to read aloud a passage from page 42.

 It was going to be a long night…